oliver-veal/robotics-coursework/docs/source/coursework2.rst

 .. code-block:: python
    :linenos:
    :emphasize-lines: 1

+    resolution = 0.0625 # Checks along the direction vector in a step size defined by this variable

-   edge_points = pointA.reshape((1,2)) + np.arange(0, distance, resolution).reshape((-1, 1)) * direction.reshape((1,2))
+   edge_points = pointA.reshape((1,2)) + np.arange(0, distance, resolution).reshape((-1, 1)) * direction.reshape((1,2)) # Creates points along direction vector to check for collisions
+   # This creates an array of points from Point A till point B and utilises the unit direction vector specified and interpolates points along it in step sizes of variable resolution
+   # as defined by np.arange.
+A value of 0.0625 specifies the smallest check possible in m which checks every pixel in the grid.

 These points are then converted to pixel form such that they can be evaluated for collision with objects on the pixel map.
 If there is a collision with the object, the point is returned as ``True`` thus causing it to be unsuitable for use in the map.
 Different resolutions were tested to see their effectiveness for removing edges.
 The default value in the code was used as a starting point to explore the effective and results shown below.
 Based on the logic of the code, it is expected that resolution should be defined as less than half the value of ``mindist`` so that it is able to check for obstacles along the shortest possible path - given than ``mindist`` is not zero.
-As a result it is expected that a value of 0.1m would be suitable, however given that the size of a pixel on the map is defined by 0.0.0625m, the lowest possible value to set it at is this.
+As a result it is expected that a value of 0.1m would be suitable, however given that the size of a pixel on the map is defined by 0.0625m, the lowest possible value to set it at is this.
 Therefore it is predicted 0.0625m will provide the best solution.

 **Resolutions Tested:**